Jun-depo/dataLake/README.md

 ### (2) etl.py

-etl.py contains the program that can be used to extract data from song_data and log_data at s3 storage, then transform data to create tables.
+etl.py contains the program that can be used to extract data from song_data and log_data at s3 storage, then transform data to create 4 dimension tables and 1 fact table.
 Tables are later saved in distribute paquet files.
 The detail steps are listed below.

 #### (a) Import required libraries for running the program.